Untie the knot, amicably

 What can't the Divorce Specialist help with?

 Your Divorce Specialist will have access to legal information that can assist you and your partner in making your arrangements but is not a lawyer and therefore will not give you legal advice.
-They will also not able to help you with tax advice.
+They will also not be able to help you with tax advice.

 Is our Divorce Specialist a mediator?